Founded. 1746, in Elizabeth, New Jersey, moved to Princeton in 1756

 - The nation’s first cheer took place at Princeton during a football game in the late 1880s, when a group of male students led a crowd in the first recorded, organized chant, which today is Princeton’s legendary “locomotive.”

-- During the first modern Olympic games in 1896, Robert Garrett, Class of 1897, won first place in both the discus and the shot put, and second place in both the long jump and the high jump.
+- During the first modern Olympic games in 1896, Robert Garrett, Class of 1897, won first place in both the discus and the shot put, second place in the long jump, and third in the high jump.

 Some things named after Princeton